gabrieltempass/data-science-exercises/README.md

-# data-science-exercises
+# Disaster Response

-Exercises to practice data science
+Machine learning pipeline to categorize emergency messages based on the needs communicated by the sender.